blackcurrant404/brute-force-sim/README.md

     # BRUTE FORCE SIMULATOR

-The program reads common passwords from a txt file and uses the verify function from the security-log-sim project to perform password attempts.
-It prints the result to the terminal.
+    The program reads usernames and common passwords from text files and uses HTTP requests to find valid credentials.

-## Setup

-This project requires the `security-login-sim` project to be placed in the same parent directory as the brute force simulator.

-Directory structure:

-security-lab/
-├── security_login_sim/
-└── brute_force_sim/
+    It is meant to be used with my other project: security-login-sim, which is an HTTP-based mini server that handles authentication via HTTP requests.

+    Finally it stores results in a JSON file.

+    Disclaimer:
+    This project is intended for educational and testing purposes only.
+Use only with projects such as "security-login-sim" or on systems you have explicit permission to test.